 14. Safely Dispose of Old Transmission Fluid

 Moreover, while performing the process of draining the transmission fluid, make sure to wear gloves and wash your hands clean of any remaining residue.
-The best way to dispose of the old transmission fluid is in the auto parts stores and body shops since they have programs and mechanism to recycle fluids.
-If either of these is not available in your locality, the best method would be to find a drop off site in the area.
+The best way to dispose of the old transmission fluid is in the auto parts stores and body shops since they have programs and mechanisms to recycle fluids.
+If either of these is not available in your locality, the best method would be to find a drop-off site in the area.

 It is always beneficial for the durability and running time of your car or vehicle that you keep the transmission fluid level and quality in check, replace them when either the quality fades, or the mileage limit of the vehicle is completed.
 In this way, you can ensure the smooth running of your car and longer life span.